Having a smaller PPC budget and getting maximum results is a challenge for many advertisers.

 If phone calls are important to your business, consider running a call-only campaign.

-7. Use Display
+7. Try the Display Network

 Make your company appear to be “everywhere” by using remarketing to website visitors and several different audiences in your target market.